quiqr/quiqr-book/content/docs/02-Reference/03-content-model/_index.md

 # Content Model Configuration

-PoppyGo can create advanced advanced models with customized forms for editing any kind of content.
+Quiqr can create advanced advanced models with customized forms for editing any kind of content.
 These forms are configured in the ```./poppygo/model/``` directory with ```base.json``` as the main configuration file.
 The model-files can be in YAML, JSON or TOML-formatting.